New York, May 15th: Panel Discussion on the Intersection of Smart Contracts, Interoperability, and Law

 Sergey Nazarov, CEO of Chainlink

-Sergey is the CEO of Chainlink, the leading blockchain middleware company, used by enterprises (SWIFT) and smart contract teams (Web3 Foundation, Zeppelin, OpenLaw, Market Protocol, and many others).
-Sergey has consistently delivered standing room only talks at leading conferences such as Devcon (multiple years), Edcon, EthCC, and Web3 Summit.
+Sergey is the CEO of Chainlink, the leading blockchain oracle company, used by enterprises (SWIFT) and smart contract teams (Web3 Foundation, Zeppelin, OpenLaw, Market Protocol, and many others).
+Sergey has consistently delivered standing-room-only talks at leading conferences such as Devcon (multiple years), Edcon, EthCC, and Web3 Summit.
 Sergey and his team are considered one of the first developers of decentralized applications from back in 2014, building the first blockchain-based messaging application (Cryptomail) and one of the earliest successful decentralized exchanges (Secure Asset Exchange).

 OpenLaw is a blockchain-based protocol for the creation and execution of legal agreements.
 Using OpenLaw, lawyers can more efficiently engage in transactional work and digitally sign and store legal agreements in a highly secure manner, all while leveraging next-generation blockchain-based smart contracts.